How much is enough? Can you really have it all?

 - Some things can’t coexist – I find myself saying this a little more lately.
 But then I think its because I have a much clearer idea of what I want.
 Things and time I want to be coexisting, or not.

 Its like a “Time Life Audit“.
-I have been working on this for the last month and have found it awesome.
+I have been working on this for the last year, even more so this year and have found it awesome.

 - Certain activities just get in the way of other activities.